About disability snowsport uK

-We operate ski schools at various locations throughout the UK as well as delivering opportunities to ski and snowboard in a mountain environment worldwide.
+We operate ski schools and recreational activities at various locations throughout the UK as well as delivering opportunities to ski and snowboard in a mountain environment worldwide.

 We are supported by a fantastic team of highly-qualified adaptive instructors as well as a brilliant network of passionate and skilled volunteers.
 Together, we work to ensure that everybody has the opportunity to access snowsport.